h4m24-a/photography-website/README.md

 Different levels of administration controlled at login

+Bootstrap was used to make website reponsive for mobile

 ## Level 1 super admin can do everything. <br>
 ○ Delete Images <br>